shriramvrajan/jaguar_move/simulations/simlist.md

 2. Low movement, but with sim_interval fixed.

 3. Sim_interval fixed, no movement kernel, only environment.
+Median works but not mean.

+4. Replicate of 3.